 Proposal Submission Information

-The Arizona Radio Observatory (ARO) solicits proposals for the 10-meter Submillimeter Telescope (SMT) located on Mount Graham, Arizona, for the period 1 October 2013 to 31 January 2014.
+The Arizona Radio Observatory (ARO) solicits observing proposals for the 10-meter Submillimeter Telescope (SMT) located on Mount Graham, Arizona, and the new ALMA Prototype 12-meter Telescope (12m) located on Kitt Peak, Arizona, for the period February 15, 2016 - June 15, 2016.

 Proposals will be reviewed by the ARO TAC.
 Scheduling of successful proposals will be done according to availability of the receivers requested.

-The telescope are expected to be available to the general astronomical community for a minimum of 10 percent of the scheduled time.
+The telescopes are expected to be available to the general astronomical community for a minimum of 10 percent of the scheduled time.
 Graduate student participation is especially encouraged regardless of institutional affiliation.
-Institutions (or individuals) that wish to acquire longer commitments of time should contact the ARO Director Prof. Lucy Ziurys.
+Institutions (or individuals) that wish to acquire longer commitments of time should contact Buell Jannuzi, Director of Steward Observatory:

 Copyright Arizona Radio Observatory.